alnvdl/terr/README.md

                         base @ /mygomod/file.go:11
 ```

-`%@` prints the error tree in an tab-indented, multi-line representation.
+`%@` prints the error tree in a tab-indented, multi-line representation.
 If a
 custom format is needed (e.g., JSON), it is possible to implement a function
 that walks the error tree and generates that tree in the desired format.
 See
 the [next subsection](#walking-the-traced-error-tree).